All Episodes

 And you didn't come into the conversation.

-And again, this is no criticism.
+And again, this is still criticism.

-This is just like it's really hard to see this stuff.
+This is just like, it's really hard to see this stuff.

-But you didn't come into the conversation saying, Steph, you know, I've kind of, I've listened to your show for a long time.
+You know, I've kind of listened to your show for a long time.

 I've heard you really connect with people, man.